Theresa Nguyen, MD, FACEP

 Associate Professor, Family Medicine

-Dr. Amy Blair is an Associate Professor of Family Medicine and the Department of Public Health Sciences in the Parkinson School of Health Sciences and Public Health and the Assistant Dean of Medication Education.
+Dr. Amy Blair is an Associate Professor in the Department of Family Medicine and the Department of Public Health Sciences in the Parkinson School of Health Sciences and Public Health and the Assistant Dean of Health Advocacy.
 She has a clinical practice in Family Medicine in Maywood, Illinois.

 Dr. Blair received her undergraduate degree through the University of Iowa in Biochemistry, Spanish, and Global Health and completed medical school at Loyola University Chicago Stritch School of Medicine and residency in Family Medicine at the University of Michigan.
 She has undergraduate Global Health training, local and global service during medical school and residency, and has been a visiting professor and volunteer faculty in local and international underserved settings.
 She also has field experiences in Central America and the Caribbean, South America, and Southern Africa.